 How do I get Apple's new iOS 9 operating system on my iPhone?
 And is my iPhone fast enough to run iOS 9 without slowing down?

-iOS 9, the new operating system software for iPad, iPhone and iPod touch, was unveiled during WWDC 2015 on 8 June.
-You've probably got three questions: can I upgrade my iPhone or iPad to iOS 9, should I upgrade my iPhone to iOS 9 and (if the answer to the first two is yes) how and when can I make the upgrade.
+iOS 9, the new operating system software for iPad, iPhone and iPod touch, was unveiled during WWDC 2015 in June.
+You've probably got four questions: can I upgrade my iPhone or iPad to iOS 9, should I upgrade my iPhone or iPad to iOS 9 and (if the answer to the first two is yes) how and when can I make the upgrade.

 - iOS 9 upgrade advice: The basics.
 What is iOS and more

 - Can I upgrade my iPhone/iPad to iOS 9?
 List of compatible devices

 - Should I upgrade to iOS 9?
 What are the benefits, and will iOS 9 slow down my Apple device?